top of page

 Scheduling

-Forfeits will be given to teams who give less than 24 hours’ notice of not being able to make their game..
-If you forfeit, your team will be fined ($25 for 5 on 5) and ($35 for 8 on 8).
+Forfeits will be given to teams who give less than 24 hours notice of not being able to make their game..
+If you forfeit, your team will be fined $20 per game forfeited.
 You will also be given a loss for that game.
 Your team will not be eligible for playoffs until the fine is paid.
+Don’t let others teams down and allows us time to find an adequate team to alternate.

 Length of the Game

-Two 20 minute halves, with a 5 minute intermission.
-The clock stops in the last one minute of each half for all dead balls, out of bounds, change of possessions, and incomplete passes.
-(Second half only for indoor) Game clocks will start at game time, post coin toss.
-There are no automatic run offs of time on any penalties.
-The clock will not stop for first downs.
-If a team is ahead by more than 16 after the 1 minute warning in the second half and there have been sportsmanship issues the game is over.
-If a team is ahead by more than 35 points at any time the game is over.
+The game consists of two halves, each lasting 20 minutes, with a 5-minute break in between.
+The clock halts during the final minute of each half for all dead balls, out-of-bounds plays, changes of possession, and incomplete passes.
+The game clock will commence at the scheduled start time following the coin toss.
+There are no automatic time reductions for penalties, and the clock will continue to run during first downs.
+If a team leads by more than 16 points after the one-minute warning in the second half and there have been issues with sportsmanship, the game will conclude.
+Additionally, if a team has a lead exceeding 35 points during the second half, the game will also be terminated.

 Extended Playing Time